Young Forever

 "Young Forever" is a song by American rapper Jay-Z, released in early 2010 as the fifth single from his 2009 album The Blueprint 3 on the Roc Nation label.
 The song was produced by Kanye West.
-It is a rework of Alphaville's 1984 song "Forever Young": the original melody is retained, British singer Mr. Hudson sings the original lyrics (primarily during the first verse and the chorus), and Jay-Z raps during the following verses in place of the original song's additional verses.
+It is a rework of Alphaville's 1984 song "Forever Young": the original melody is retained, British singer Mr Hudson sings the original lyrics (primarily during the first verse and the chorus), and Jay-Z raps during the following verses in place of the original song's additional verses.

 It was released as the third official single in the United Kingdom ("D.O.A.
 (Death of Auto-Tune)" was never officially released there).
 In that country, the song was originally scheduled to be released on the same day as Mr. Hudson's other collaboration with N-Dubz, "Playing with Fire", but the single was pushed back until January 25, 2010.

 The song has been performed several times by Jay-Z accompanied by Beyoncé in place of Mr. Hudson, such as at the 2010 Coachella festival where Jay-Z was a headline act.
 Jay-Z brought out Beyoncé as a surprise guest and performed the closing song of the night.
 The couple also performed the song on New Year's Eve in 2010 at a concert at the Las Vegas Cosmopolitan Hotel.
 The song has also been used as the encore for both of their joint On the Run (2014) and On the Run II (2018) all-stadium tours.

 Background

 "Young Forever" was first released in the UK on January 11, 2010.
-It was later serviced to Rhythm/Crossover and Top 40/Mainstream radio stations in the United States on January 26 and February 23, 2010 respectively.
+It was later serviced to Rhythm/Crossover and Top 40/Mainstream radio stations in the United States on January 26 and February 23, 2010, respectively.
+A solo version by Mr. Hudson was released as a bonus track on his 2009 album Straight No Chaser.